Skip to main content

 1. Domain Expertise Verify that the advisor has experience with clients in your specific situation, whether it's freelancing, running a SaaS business, or managing Web3 investments.

-2. Communication Style You need an advisor who appreciates a data-driven approach.
-Ask how they prefer to receive financial data and what level of detail they expect.
-Their answer will reveal their thoroughness.
+2. Communication Style Find an advisor who values organized, detailed financial records.
+Ask how they prefer to receive your financial data and what level of documentation they require.
+Their response will indicate their attention to detail and professionalism.

 3. Credentials and Standing Confirm that their CPA license, EA credential, or bar license is active and in good standing with the relevant regulatory body.